Wanjie-Feng/VegetableSoybeanScripts/README.md

 # VegetableSoybeanScripts
-Some analysis scripts about vegetable soybean
+The genome assembly and related scripts about vegetable soybean